 - have a hazardous, high-risk job (some jobs are excluded, but most policies cover seemingly hazardous jobs like fishing, tree cutting, etc.)

 - enjoy hazardous hobbies like motorcycle riding, deep water scuba diving (hang gliding and rock climbing are typically excluded from policies)

-- want an accidental death and dismemberment benefit on your life insurance policy – we have found that, in most cases, the stand-alone accident plan cost less and offered more benefits than an accidental death and dismemberment rider on the life insurance policy
+- want an accidental death and dismemberment benefit on your life insurance policy – we have found that, in most cases, the stand-alone accident insurance plan cost less and offered more benefits than an accidental death and dismemberment rider on the life insurance policy

 - You drive long distances for work: tractor-trailer driver, a consultant, etc.